Workbench-Build/workbook/docs/index.md

 ### Whitepaper

 > Sharing is caring
+> Add more stuff here about open source design, peer review, community engagement to check bugs and provide new ideas
+> Challenge assumptions as well as the design
+> Build buy in and community so that you know you have an idea worth pursuing
+> Communicating and sharing the ideas as part of designing the ideas
+> It's not just the code, but also the people.
+You need both
+> Need a few laps through the design process before moving onto development
+> Review as part of the design process
+> Add notes reminding people to list citations! and recommend a way to do so in a practical way

 Once you've identified a problem to solve, people who have that problem, and how you're going to solve it for them you should write it down!
 This will help you clarify your thinking.
 It will also help you communicate your vision to others.
 Then they might join you on your quest and/or point out ways that you might improve things.